I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/nc-d3dumddi-pfnd3dddi-escapecb.md

 <p>This function might also return other HRESULT values.</p>

 ## -remarks
 <p>A user-mode display driver calls <b>pfnEscapeCb</b> to share miscellaneous information with the display miniport driver in a way that is not supported by any other driver communication.
 The user-mode display driver can send miscellaneous information to the display miniport driver or can retrieve information from the display miniport driver. </p>

 <p><b>Direct3D Version 11 Note:  </b>For more information about how the driver calls <b>pfnEscapeCb</b>, see <a href="https://msdn.microsoft.com/014a5e44-f8c4-45c0-96e8-d82f37b8b28d">Changes from Direct3D 10</a>.</p>

-<p>A user-mode display driver calls <b>pfnEscapeCb</b> to share miscellaneous information with the display miniport driver in a way that is not supported by any other driver communication.
-The user-mode display driver can send miscellaneous information to the display miniport driver or can retrieve information from the display miniport driver. </p>

-<p><b>Direct3D Version 11 Note:  </b>For more information about how the driver calls <b>pfnEscapeCb</b>, see <a href="https://msdn.microsoft.com/014a5e44-f8c4-45c0-96e8-d82f37b8b28d">Changes from Direct3D 10</a>.</p>